ja-martinez/job-notifications/overview.md

 # Job Notifications

+## TODO

+1. Implement DynamoDB table with local code
+2. implement code in a Lambda Function
+3. figure out how to trigger Lambda Function
+4. figure out how to set up CI/CD to change function - maybe webhooks

 ## Overview

 Create a service that checks some job boards everyday and sends an email when a new job is posted.